 Sedge family (Cyperaceae)

-Range & Habitat: Wool Grass is occasional to locally common throughout Illinois (see Distribution Map).
+Range & Habitat: The native Wool Grass is occasional to locally common throughout Illinois (see Distribution Map).
 It has been collected less often in the central section of the state.
 Habitats consist of both sandy and non-sandy wetlands, including marshes, swamps, sloughs (seasonal streams), sedge meadows, gravelly seeps, and borders of ponds.
 This species is somewhat variable across its range.

 Faunal Associations: Insects that feed on Wool Grass (Scirpus cyperinus) and other bulrushes (Scirpus spp.) include semi-aquatic leaf beetles (Donacia spp., Plateumaris spp.), a weevil (Dirabius rectirostris), larvae of the Dion Skipper (Euphyes dion), larvae of the Lost Owlet (Ledaea perditalis) and other moths, seed bugs (Cymus spp.), a plant bug (Teratocoris discolor), the Chokecherry Aphid (Rhopalosiphum cerasifoliae) and other aphids, leafhoppers (Limotettix spp.), and a thrips (Haplothrips halophilus); see the Insect Table for a more complete list of these species.
 Bulrushes are an important source of food and cover to many vertebrate animals.
 Many species of ducks and other wetland birds feed on the seedheads of bulrushes; the Canada Goose and Trumpeter Swan also eat the foliage.
 See the Bird Table for a listing of these species.
 Because Wool Grass and other bulrushes often form dense colonies of plants, they provide good nesting habitat for various species of wetland birds.
 Muskrats eat both the culms and rhizomes of bulrushes, while the Meadow Vole eats the seeds.